avajs/ava/readme.md

 });
 ```

-You must specify the callback function.
+You must specify the implementation function.

 ### Test placeholders ("todo")

 You can use the `.todo` modifier when you're planning to write a test.
 Like skipped tests these placeholders are shown in the output.
-They only require a title; you cannot specify the callback function.
+They only require a title; you cannot specify the implementation function.

 ```js
 test.todo('will think about writing this later');